Tom Ford: In popular culture

-In September 2013, hip-hop artist Jay-Z released the song “Tom Ford” as a single from his album Magna Carta Holy Grail.
+In September 2013, hip-hop artist Jay-Z released the song "Tom Ford" as a single from his album Magna Carta Holy Grail.
 Ford responded favorably to the song saying, "Who would not be flattered to have an entire Jay-Z track named after them?
 I mean, [...] it's pretty rare that something like that happens.
 It's a kind of validation of one's work, as it means that one has really penetrated and made an impact on popular culture."
 The song was nominated for 56th Grammy Award for Best Rap Performance in 2014.

+Tom Ford was referenced by Swedish rapper Bladee on his 2018 mixtape Icedancer.

 In the 2021 film House of Gucci directed by Ridley Scott, Ford was portrayed by actor Reeve Carney.

 Awards and nominations

 Ford has been recognized by important design and cultural councils worldwide, including the Cooper Hewitt Design Museum and Time.